alibaba/bifrostui/packages/bui-core/src/Steps/index.en-US.md

 ### Change the subtitle arrangement position

-If there is a subtitle, it can be done through`labelPlacement`改change its display position
+If there is a subtitle, its display position can be changed through 'labelPlacement'

 ```tsx
 import { Stack, Step, Steps } from '@bifrostui/react';